last updated 25th February 2007

 Veg is Best

-Veg consumption is much more efficient than growing feed for meat production and dairying.
+Veg consumption is much more efficient than growing feed for meat production

 WHO